Looking for a book cover maker? So was I! But I’ve built some recent solutions to book cover design, scroll down to see the latest stuff!

 The quest for the ultimate online cover creator continues.
-I’ve had my free online tool redesign again and it’s getting *close* to ready for me to actually make templates.
+I’ve had my free online cover design tool redesigned again and it’s getting *close* to ready for me to actually make templates.
 Because of all the advanced features, it can do things that no other online graphics editor can, which will allow me to make some really amazing book cover templates.

-I’m also working with another developer on a tool JUST for 3D book cover mockups – ideally it will be a one click conversion from your front cover to group mockups like this:
+I also built another tool JUST for 3D book cover mockups – ideally it will be a one click conversion from your front cover to group mockups like this: